telerik/xaml-docs/controls/radrichtextbox/document-elements/table/table-overview.md

 # Table

-The __RadRichTextBox__ is capable of displaying and editing tables.
-The following articles describe how you can create edit and style tables inside RadRichTextBox:
+__RadRichTextBox__ is capable of displaying and editing tables.
+The following articles describe how you can create edit and style the tables.

 * [__Working with Tables in Code__]({%slug radrichtextbox-working-with-tables%})